stefanieklogan/Homework2ResponsivePortfolio/README.md

 * I'm proud of the progress I've made in a short week re creating a readme file for a site.
 I feel more confident in how to host images, write a bulleted list and provide a TOC for every file.
 I have also incorporated BCS feedback from my code refractor project into this assignment.

+* Lastly, my code refractor homework was 46% CSS.
+In my responsive portfolio work, CSS made up less than 6% of the code used.
+I think that's a good story for the power of Bootstrap.

 <a name="streetcred"></a>
 ## The other stuff: License & Badges